MartinoCappuccino/ScoliosisTeamChallenge/ReadME.md

     in the Matlab command line.
     A window will appear where you can load peoperative and postoperative .nii files from the CT scans.

     Once the scan is loaded the button "Start Algorithm" can be pressed.
-A new window will appear.
-    The user has to draw a box around the region of the spine with big margins, then right-click on the image and select "crop image".

-    After that the calculations runs for about one minute.
+    After that the calculations runs for a few minutes.

     Once the calculations are finished the ribcage with colored ribs are displayed.
 To the left of the image checkmarks can be set to visualize centerlines of ribs and spine, the segmentations of ribs